shahepay/shahepay/doc/README.md

 2) Install distribution-specific dependencies listed below.

-3) Run the GUI wallet or only the redecoin core deamon
+3) Run the GUI wallet or only the shahepay core deamon

    a.
 GUI wallet:

-   `./redecoin-qt`
+   `./shahepay-qt`

    b.
 Core deamon:

-   `./redecoind -deamon`
+   `./shahepayd -deamon`

 #### Ubuntu 16.04, 17.04/17.10 and 18.04